igorsales/CocoaREST/README.md

 CocoaREST and the iPhone
 ========================

-This project doesn't use any classes which are unavailable on the iPhone SDK, excepting NSColor (a UIColor counterpart coming soon!).
+This project doesn't use any classes which are unavailable on the iPhone SDK, excepting NSColor (a UIColor counterpart possibly coming soon!).
 The `YAJL` C library's source code (under the Source dir) works just fine when compiled against the iPhone SDK.
 Thus, `CocoaREST` is perfectly suitable for use on the iPhone SDK.